Children’s Pediatric Dentistry is part of our list of services available here at Affiliated Dentists in Madison.

-Our dentists and staff are trained to make children’s dental experiences comfortable and fun.
+Our pediatric dentists and staff are trained to make children’s dental experiences comfortable and fun.
 They take the time to educate both children and parents about proper home care techniques and explain procedures in terms they can understand.

 The American Academy of Pediatric Dentistry along with The American Academy of Pediatrics recommends a child’s first dental visit be by 12 months of age.
-The goal of early dental visits are to help prevent cavities before they need to be treated.
+The goal of early dental visits is to help prevent cavities before they need to be treated.
 At Affiliated Dentists, we always emphasize and educate both children and parents about prevention, by using products such as fluoride, xylitol, MI paste, and dental sealants.

 We enjoy our work and we think this approach helps children and adults alike enjoy their visits to see us.

 Early Childhood Tooth Decay

 Baby bottle tooth decay occurs when sweetened liquids or those with natural sugars (like milk, formula, and fruit juice) cling to an infant’s teeth for long periods of time.
 Bacteria in the mouth thrive on this sugar and produce acids that attack the teeth.